Questions

 How long does the degree take to complete?

-• Students holding a two-year Diploma in Early Childhood Education from RRC or USB (or equivalent) must complete an additional 2 years (60 credit hours) of study at UW.
+- Students holding a two-year Diploma in Early Childhood Education from RRC or USB (or equivalent) must complete an additional two years (60 credit hours) of study at UW.

-• Students entering Stream C directly from high school or as transfer students from another faculty or program must complete 90 credit hours to obtain a B.A.
+- Students entering Stream C from high school, from the workforce, or as transfer students from another faculty or program must complete 90 credit hours to obtain a BA.

-• The joint program takes approximately 4 years, which includes 2 years at the UW, a spring practicum and 1 year of study at RRC or USB, and a final Specialization year at the UW.
+- The joint program takes approximately four years, which includes two years at the UW, a spring practicum and one year of study at RRC or USB, and a final Specialization year at the UW.

 (Back to top)